mgmarlowe/FreeTime/README.md

         - Also, I need to add a projects tab onto my site for Free Time...

 26. Actually, nix the whole Contact Page and just add relevent links to the footer.

+27. Make copy of Free Time to make local server.

+    - This is the local server copy.

+28. Try to separate the PickerDropdown and AddSolution modal from the PickerComponent.

+    - No real success, broke my app so far...

+29. Fixed PickerDropdown

+    - Changed it to a functional component
+    - Added useState for time and displayTime
+    - Commented out 'Add Solution' functionality for now

+30. Next steps:
+    - Change TimeComponent to functional component with useState
+        - I think the useEffect function can be utilized with the hideSolution function to hide the solutions right after clicking the button
+    - Fix the AddSolution modal
+    - Change the rest of the components to functional components.